Return-1/bottomSheetMap/README.md

         bottomSheet!.setUp(parentController: self, tableDelegate: nil, tableDataSource: nil, maxBottomSheetHeight: 0)
 ```
 The maxBottomSheetHeight property sets a limit to that in case you would preffer the bottomSheet would not go further up than a specific height.

+#### Other customizable properties

+You can change the properties below without worrying something will break.
+I think.

+pullupHeightForModeSUMMARY = CGFloat(80);
+hideAnimationDuration = 0.3;
+showSummaryAnimationDuration = 0.3;
+showFullAnimationDuration = 0.3;

 ## Outro